mwsrp/MapKit/README.md

 MapKit exposes itself thru the global object `MKInterface` that is attached to the `window` object.
 This can be accessed globally as just `MKInterface`.

+## Note on Pin Images

+There are two pin images (pin.png & colorPin.png) at the @3x ios size (132 x 192) included in the plugin.
+They will be installed in www/Images, but need to be moved to the main classes or images folder in the Xcode project to show up.
+Currently, the plugin uses the "pin.png" file name.
+You can rename the files as necessary to use either pin.
+The plugin is expecting a 132 x 192 size image and could scale or stretch the image if you give it something else.

 ### Example
 ```
 var map = new MKInterface.MKMap('testMap')  //Creates a new map with ID "testMap"